sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

 A new version of Sourcegraph is released every month (with patch releases in between as needed).
 We actively maintain the two most recent monthly releases of Sourcegraph.
 The [changelog](../../CHANGELOG.md) provides all information related to any changes that are/were in a release.

-Depending on your current version and the version you are looking to upgrade rules, there may be specific upgrade instruction and requirements.
+Depending on your current version and the version you are looking to upgrade, there may be specific upgrade instruction and requirements.
 Checkout the [Upgrade docs](../updates/index.md) for additional information and instructions.